Atcold/NYU-DLSP20/README.md

 ## Start jupyter notebook

-Finally, start the jupoyter notebook
+Finally, start the jupyter notebook, if working on laptop do:

 ```bash
 jupyter notebook
 ```

+If working in JupyterLab, open a Jupyter instance and select file with the first notebook, next change the kernel.

 Make sure you switch to the `codas-ml` kernel before proceeding with the exercise.
 If you cannot find the kernel corresponding to the newly created Anaconda environment, exit the jupyter and do:
 ```bash